JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Sets the list tab setting, which is the distance between the first indent and the start of the text on the first line.

 ```
-FUNCTION CTextPara2.SetListTab (BYVAL Value AS SINGLE) AS HRESULT
+FUNCTION SetListTab (BYVAL Value AS SINGLE) AS HRESULT
    this.SetResult(m_pTextPara2->lpvtbl->SetListTab(m_pTextPara2, Value))
    RETURN m_Result
 END FUNCTION